Misalignment & Loose Suspension

 Detecting steering misalignments and loose suspensions with 100% and 95.8% accuracy, respectively.

-- Demonstrate viability of predictive maintenance for on-road vehicles
+- Deploy a predictive maintenance solution for on-road vehicles

 - Detect two failure modes—steering misalignment and loose suspension—before they impact user experience